[View Printable Version]

 This is para-professional work involving the performance of routine tasks assisting municipal program managers by relieving them of administrative detail.
 The nature of the work involves acting as a liaison between professional personnel in program planning, coordination or administration, as well as the provision of public information regarding same.

 Administrative Aide can be distinguished from Administrative Assistant in the scope and responsibility the latter has for the performance of technical and professional duties.
 Work is received by an administrative superior and reviewed upon proper completion of work assignments.
 Direct supervision may be exercised over a small number of clerical employees or student interns.
+Incumbents may be required to successfully pass a background check.
 Does related work as required.

 TYPICAL WORK ACTIVITIES